dan-damit/Scripts-and-Snippets/Website/md/blogDec2025.md

 This effectively let the column decide at draw time to pick a font size randomly between 0.5 and 1.5 times the default size.
 The result has been just was I was looking for.
-I also added an overlay based off of a cool idea I found someone post on a medium.com articlet, which had a link in it to the author's repo.
+I also added an overlay based off of a cool idea I found someone post on a medium.com article, which had a link in it to the author's repo.

 [His code](https://github.com/andresz74/matrix/blob/main/matrix.js)